-On OurWorldInData overview articles – called data entries – give the reader an overview of how a particular social, economic or ecological aspect of the world has changed over the long run.
-The content structure of each data-entry on OurWorldInData is shown in the following figure:
+On OWID overview articles – called data entries – give the reader an overview of how a particular social, economic or ecological aspect of the world has changed over the long run.
+The content structure of each entry is shown in the following figure:

 In the 1st section of every data entry – the section titled ‘Empirical View’ – we present the most important facts of the long-term development of the topic of that data entry.
 The presentation of these trends makes use of interactive data visualizations and presents the available empirical evidence about what we know about the historical development (up to now) about each of the many different aspects of global development.
 The data visualizations are a distinctive feature of OurWorldInData and are often used in journalistic and academic articles, on social media and in school and university teaching.